Key Takeaways

 Sleep is a fundamental aspect of human life, playing a critical role in physical and mental restoration.
 During sleep, the body repairs and regenerates tissues, builds muscle and bone, and strengthens the immune system.
 Sleep also helps to consolidate memories, process emotions, and regulate hormones.

 Understanding the fundamentals of sleep is essential for maintaining good health and well-being.
-There are two main types of sleep: non-rapid eye movement (NREM) sleep and rapid eye movement [REM) sleep.
-NREM sleep is characterized by slow brain waves, low blood pressure, and a slow heart rate.
+There are two main types of sleep: non-rapid eye movement (NREM) sleep and rapid eye movement (REM) sleep.
+Slow brain waves, low blood pressure, and a slow heart rate characterize NREM sleep.

-REM sleep, on the other hand, is marked by rapid brain waves, increased heart rate, and vivid dreams.
+REM sleep is important, marked by rapid brain waves, increased heart rate, and vivid dreams.
 A good night’s sleep typically consists of 3-5 cycles of NREM and REM sleep.

 Related Blog: How to Get More REM Sleep